Project | LXD |

 Clients are applications and services that can request authentication of a user, and communicate with the issuer using the oidc.client.id

-and oidc.client.secret
+and oidc.client.id

 .